Playing the odds.

-Well, no. No matter what “X” is, it will not make you (or your computer, your accounts, your whatever) secure.
+No matter what “X” is, it will not make you (or your computer, your accounts, your whatever) secure.

 Black and white is comforting

-The fallacy of ‘best’
+The fallacy of the best

-And as a result, different sites will give you the worst possible answer of all: a different answer than each of the others.
+And as a result, different sites give you the worst possible answer of all: a different answer than each of the others.

-But there is no “best”.
+But there is no best.

-Products love to promote “best”
+Products love to promote best

 In search of perfect passwords

-A long, random, password is important.
-Without a doubt it makes your account more secure.
+A long, random password is important.
+Without a doubt, it makes your account more secure.

 But it doesn’t make your account absolutely secure.

-Move to the more secure side
+Moving to more secure

 The goal is to be more secure.
 The goal is to be as secure as is practical for your situation.